sunjc826/peggle/README.md

 **Remarks**
 - When a placed peg is selected in the level designer, a rectangular box will be drawn around it.
-- The letterboxing implementation is incomplete, as the game view itself does not have letterboxing logic.
-The designer view's implementation is also incomplete.
-For now, the letterboxing only works when creating a new level, or loading a level of the same size as the screen.
-The letterboxing comes in the form of translucent blue boxes.
+- The letterboxes are presented in the form of translucent blue boxes.

 #### Game